Desire (Calvin Harris and Sam Smith song)

-"Desire" is a song by Scottish DJ and record producer Calvin Harris and English singer Sam Smith.
+"Desire" is a song by the Scottish DJ and record producer Calvin Harris and the English singer Sam Smith.
 It was released on 28 July 2023 through Columbia Records and Sony Music UK and included on Harris' first compilation album, 96 Months (2024).
 "Desire" peaked inside top ten in the United Kingdom, Ireland and Belgium.

 Background and release

 Following the commercial success of their 2018 single "Promises", the duo reunited for a second single after five years.
 Smith previously worked with Harris as a producer on the song "I'm Not Here to Make Friends", the fourth single of Smith's fourth studio album Gloria.

 Starting on 24 June 2023, the track would be previewed during several live performances of Harris' 2023 Ushuaïa tour residency.
 Based on the performance and their previous collaborations, "Desire" was highly anticipated by fans and publications alike.
 The song was made available for preorder on 3 July 2023, along with the reveal of the single cover.
 However, a release date would not be disclosed until a few days before release.

 On 8 September 2023, a remix by Brazilian DJ Alok was released.
 Remixes by other DJs were released between September and October 2023.